 Second bachelor's degrees are awarded by most departments.
 Currently, Business Administration, Chicana and Chicano Studies, and Interdisciplinary Studies in Three Departments do not participate in the second bachelor's degree program.
-A student wishing to earn a second bachelor's degree must apply for admission to San Diego State University during the filing period for undergraduate applicants, unless already enrolled in the University as a postbaccalaureate student.
-In addition, applicants to the impacted majors communication (emphases in advertising, public relations, telecommunications and film), criminal justice administration, health science, international business, journalism, and nursing, must apply during the undergraduate application filing period.
+A student wishing to earn a second bachelor's degree must apply for admission through Graduate Admissions during the filing period for undergraduate applicants, unless already enrolled in the University as a postbaccalaureate student.
+In addition, applicants to the impacted majors: Biology, Business Administration, Communication (Emphases in Advertising, Media Management, Public Relations, Telecommunications and Film, Specializations in Communication).
+Computer Science.
+Criminal Administration, English, English in Preparation for the Single Subject Teaching Credential, Graphic Design, Community Health Education, International Business, Journalism, Kinesiology, Liberal Studies, Microbiology, Nursing, Political Science, Psychology, Sociology, must apply during the undergraduate application filing period.
 Upon receipt of the admission application, students will be sent a separate application for a second bachelor's degree.